Here we will provide a good overview of the Affordable Care Act with helpful links, calculators, and videos to help you understand it.

 This information is general and may not apply to all people in all states.

 Minimum Essential Coverage

-The ACA requires most people to have minimum essential coverage for ourselves and our dependents.
+The Affordable Care Act requires most people to have minimum essential coverage for ourselves and our dependents.
 Minimum essential coverage is the type of health care coverage you need to have in order to meet the individual responsibility requirement under the Affordable Care Act in order to avoid paying a penalty fee.
 Coverage purchased in the individual market both on and off the federal Marketplace exchange, as well as coverage under government programs such as Medicare, Medicaid, CHIP and TRICARE, and coverage under an employer-sponsored plan, meet this requirement.

 Four Metal Tiers of Coverage

-In order to simplify comparing plans and establish standards of coverage, under the ACA there will be four tiers of coverage for health insurance.
+In order to simplify comparing plans and establish standards of coverage, under the Affordable Care Act there will be four tiers of coverage for health insurance.
 The four tiers are designated by different metal descriptions: Bronze, Silver, Gold, and Platinum.
 Each metal tier is based on “actuarial values”, which are the average percentage of healthcare expenses paid by the plan.
 The “actuarial values” given below are not indicative of the plans level of benefits.
 In other words, a Bronze plan does not necessarily cover you at 60% across all of the plan’s benefits.
 It’s an average only.

 Coverage of Pre-existing Health Conditions Regardless of Age

 The ACA prohibits health insurance companies from limiting or excluding coverage related to pre-existing health conditions, regardless age.
 For persons under age 19.
 Health insurance companies also cannot charge more because of pre-existing conditions.

 Health insurance companies are also required to renew a health plan without medical underwriting, which means they cannot increase premiums at renewal for existing customers because you incurred claims, or experienced worsening health during a policy year.